harmon25/acme-no-login-ng/README.md

 	|_|   |_|\___/   |_______)___/ \___ |_|_| |_|
 	                              (_____|

-	by Websecurify (pdp)
+	Originaly by Websecurify (pdp)

-FIX - This applies string checking on user input on the endpoint.
+FIX - This applies type checking on user input.
-If a $ is present in the query - return an error.
+If the username or password is an object, it must be an injection attempt as they should be strings...

 # System Requirements